prep2/Kellermann-Foundation/Modern Instructions.md

 > **Password:** *tomcat password*

 Congratulations, you're finished, you will never have to do this ever again! (hopefully)

 ## Miscellaneous ##

-If you decide to use Visual Studio Code, note that you will need to use the .war file inside the **midVer1Build** folder to run teh databse using the Tomcat extention.
+If you decide to use Visual Studio Code, note that you will need to use the **.war** file inside the **midVer1Build** folder to run the database using the Tomcat extention.
 If you do not have a **.war** file, run the database using IntelliJ, it will create it for you.